Guide to Chase’s Pay Yourself Back

-If you have a Chase Sapphire credit card, you probably already know that you can increase the value of your Chase Ultimate Rewards points by redeeming your points for travel booked through Ultimate Rewards—but many Chase cardholders are unaware that they can also increase the value of their Ultimate Rewards through Chase’s Pay Yourself Back program.
+If you have the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, you probably already know that you can increase the value of your Chase Ultimate Rewards points by redeeming them for travel booked through Ultimate Rewards.
+But many Chase cardholders are unaware that they can also increase the value of their rewards through Chase’s Pay Yourself Back program.

-Chase’s Pay Yourself Back feature allows cardholders to increase the value of their Ultimate Rewards by redeeming points or cash back for statement credits toward popular spending categories, including grocery purchases and charitable donations.
+Chase’s Pay Yourself Back feature allows cardholders to increase the value of their Ultimate Rewards by redeeming points or cash back for statement credits toward popular spending categories, including groceries, gas, dining and charitable donations.

-Want to know more about Chase’s Pay Yourself Back?
+Want to know more about Chase’s Pay Yourself Back program?
 We’ve put together a guide to help you navigate Chase’s bonus categories and maximize your savings.

 What is Chase’s Pay Yourself Back feature?

-Chase’s Pay Yourself Back program allows Sapphire, Freedom and Ink Business cardholders to increase the value of their Chase Ultimate Rewards by redeeming points or cash back for statement credits in select spending categories.
-Purchases must have been made within the past 90 days to qualify for Pay Yourself Back, and bonus categories are subject to change—which gives cardholders an incentive to maximize their Ultimate Rewards through frequent redemptions.
+Chase’s Pay Yourself Back program allows consumer and business cardholders to increase the value of their Chase Ultimate Rewards by redeeming points or cash back for statement credits in select spending categories.

 Which cards allow Pay Yourself Back?

-Want to know which Chase credit cards offer Pay Yourself Back?
-If you have a Sapphire, Freedom or Ink Business credit card, you can use Pay Yourself Back to increase the value of your rewards.
+If you have one or more of the following Chase credit cards, you can use Pay Yourself Back to increase the value of your rewards:

 - Chase Freedom Flex℠*